back to the MAIN INDEX

 STRIVING

-One day, I had really gone penniless,
+One day I had really gone penniless,

-I had no money at all,
+and had no money at all,

-And broke the shovel into four pieces.
+and broke the shovel into four pieces.

 Then I wrapped it up in my jacket,

-And went walking along Campo Vaccino 1 ,
+and went walking along Campo Vaccino, 1

-Waiting for some sofisticated English gentleman 2 ,
+waiting for some posh English gentleman, 2

-So to swindle him well.
+to swindle him really well.

 "Sir, would you take a look at this antique

-We found yesterday while excavating?"
+we found yesterday while excavating?"

 He wears his glasses, examines it,

-Gives me a shilling and says: "Good job!"
+gives me a shilling and says: "Good job!"

 In Rome, this is how we scrape a living.